cloud66/help-old/_posts/stack-features/2013-09-26-vendor-instances.md

 ---
 layout: post
+template: two-col
 title:  "Cloud Server Sizes"
 date:   2013-09-24 10:51:22
 categories: stack-features
+lead: We configure the number of running threads in Nginx based on instance size and the cloud provider.
 ---

-<p class="lead">We configure the number of running threads in Nginx based on instance size and the cloud provider.</p>

 ## Nginx Configuration
 Stacks deployed with Cloud 66 use nginx as their frontend.
 You can find the <a href="/web-server/nginx-settings.html">nginx configuration</a> that's pushed out.
 The number of workers running nginx are dependend on the number of CPU cores of the instance.
 Here is how they are configured by default.